 After you go to the bank, other sources might be your local economic developer.
 At least in my part of the country, economic development is big… BIG.
 Like me, many economic developers believe small businesses are the backbone of America and try to support their local companies.
 You might try main street loans, grants for things like marketing, signs, and other expenses, and general start up assistance through your local developer.

 Another place might be your state Department of Commerce.
 A big focus for the Department of Commerce is bringing money into the state.
 Not only do small businesses circulate money, which helps grow the economy, but they often times bring in revenue from outside their state, creating “new money” for their communities

 Tourism can also be a big one, as it also brings in new money.
 If you have a business that encourages tourists to stay overnight, you should look into tourism grants at the state and local level.

-Federal government also offers grants and loan programs.
-One of the biggest surprises when I started working as a business advisor is the programs the USDA has.
+The federal government also offers grants and loan programs.
+One of the biggest surprises, when I started working as a business advisor, is the programs the USDA has.
 They have a vast program which includes funding for infrastructure, energy efficiency, equipment… the list goes on.
-The Small Business Administration (SBA) also offers small business loans, and even loan guarantees.
+The Small Business Administration (SBA) also offers start up business loans and even loan guarantees.

-When it comes to finding small business startup loans, keep in mind that there is more places to go than just your bank.
+When it comes to finding start up business loans, keep in mind that there is more places to go than just your bank.

 What about this article was your biggest take away?